CloudCannon/documentation/_domains/2_custom_domains.md

 To configure your domain:

-1. Go to your domain registrar *DNS Server Settings* or *Nameservers*.
+1. Go to your domain registrar *DNS Server Settings* or *Nameservers*
-2. Enter the nameservers provided and enter the nameservers provided.
+2. Enter the nameservers provided and enter the nameservers provided
 3. (Optional) Add additional DNS records got to the *DNS* section in *Site Settings*

 Here are some domain registrars documentation: